 In addition, there are a lot of happenings in Jyväskylä!
 Go and see the museums, visit a Finnish baseball game or enjoy the music provided by many events in Jyväskylä summer.
 You may also enjoy the clean nature of Finland by having a picnic in a park, playing some frisbee at the grass or swimming in the lakes.

 - The city offers though-provoking, youthfully unpolished and distinctive culture experiences.
 Finnish standup is said to originate in Jyväskylä.
 In addition to professional theatres, there are also many amateur theatres, internationally successful choirs and dance art companies with a nationwide reputation in Jyväskylä.
-The Jyväskylä Festival, the oldest city festival in the Nordic countries, is also arranged in Jyväskylä featuring internationally recognised stars of nonverbal theatre and concert music.

 - Jyväskylä is the home city of the world-famous architect Alvar Aalto.
 The region boasts around 30 buildings designed by Aalto, more than anywhere else in the world.
 All of his styles are represented, from his earliest works through to achievements in the latter stages of his career.
 In the master architect’s footsteps we travel from classicism to functionalism, from brick architecture to monumentalism.
 The Alvar Aalto Museum is a specialist museum of architecture and design and a national and international centre for information on Aalto.